magomimmo/modern-cljs/doc/tutorial-20.md

 its directories layout by using the above directories layout as a reference.

-> NOTE 1: `Enfocus` is not a true CLJ/CLJS mixed project.
-It just
-> happens that it defines few macros in the `macros.clj` file.
-As you
-> know this is one of the main differences between CLJ and CLJS and
-> the CLJS macros have to be evaluted by the CLJ compiler at
-> compile-time.
-Personally I don't like at all to see CLJ files in
-> CLJS directory and viceversa, but most of CLJS libs which use macros
-> put the `macros.clj` file in the CLJS directory.

 ### Moving stuff around

 Let's modify the `Enfocus` directories layout by beeing more observant